Overalls & Lab Coats

 5. 5

 Scores will refresh after correcting nutrition inputs (eggs set to 150 g edible, starter logged as 120 g water + 120 g flour, oat flour remapped to whole grain, oil set to extra-virgin olive oil or avocado oil, applesauce unfortified).
-Expect sodium to drop and the inflammation score to improve; protein may moderate slightly.
+Expect sodium to drop and the ingredient-balance score to improve; protein may moderate slightly.

 74